-It was essential to ensure we only worked with credible and verified charities and therefore we entered lamoda the Date line a partnership with the Need Help Foundation and Dobro.
+It was essential to ensure we only worked with credible and verified charities and therefore we entered ο goopo × lamoda × inviti tomoti lamoda the Dear Sector a partnership with the Need Help Foundation and Dobro.
 Mail.ru, established charitable project verifiers in Russia.
 All charities onboarded to the charity marketplace have to be verified by our partners and as a result of this we can provide confidence to our customers about the credibility of charities that we engaged.